b4stet/slim_base/README.md

 Toy project using PHP Slim framework and Docker to implement a small web application and an API.

 The web application will provide to users:
-* registration to get access to a member area
+* registration to get access to a member area, where several resources are available
 * zero-knowledge authentication (SRP)
-* anonymous access to resources if authorized (DRAS)
+* anonymous access to resources (DRAS)
 * optional encryption once authenticated

 The API, behind the web application, will handle:
-* user management (creation, authentication, authorizations)
+* user management (creation, authentication, authorization)
 * deliver resources when requested